microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

 ### (Option 1) Using Remote Desktop Client

-1. Double-click on the download _ArcBox-Client.rdp_ file in your download folder
+1. Double-click on the downloaded _ArcBox-Client.rdp_ file in your download folder

   ![Open RDP file](rdp-file.png)

-2. Access the warning and click on Connect.
+2. Accept the warning and click on Connect.

   ![Accept access warning](arcbox-client-rdp-file-connect.png)

-3. Enter the username and password specified in your template parameter or use the following default credentials filled in by the template.
+3. Enter the username and password specified in your template parameters or use the following default credentials filled in by the template.

   ```shell
   Username: arcdemo